 Don’t be the persona that can never learn anything from anyone.
 Whenever they hear something, they say “I already knew that!” or “Well, of course !!” or “Well, not only that but bla bla blah…” It’s very annoying.
 Never be that person.
 Even if you know something, it doesn’t mean others shouldn’t bring it up.
 Just say ‘yes’ and move on.
 You don’t have to tell the world you knew it already.

-Your thirty second takeaway
+Your thirty-second takeaway

 We have covered a lot of ground here on conversation skills.
 There are some vital tips that need to be clear over everything else.
-Remember, good conversation is central to your personal and professional life – but you won’t get good until you practise.
+Remember, good conversation is central to your personal and professional life – but you won’t get good until you practice.

 You need to go out into the world and try out the many tips you have been given – fully prepared to fail and then try again.
 Those masters of conversation emerged after years of trial and error.
 It is time to get started.